Best time to visit the Galápagos Islands

 In the Galápagos Islands in December, the weather is warmer and the busy season is back in full swing.
 The islands are once again covered in lush green and the waters are warm with playful sea lion pups still around.
 December also kicks off the start of hatching season for giant tortoises and mating season for marine iguanas.
 Over at Española, the first young waved albatrosses start to fly which makes for a fascinating sight.

-Weather: The sun is shining bright in December with occasional spells of rain.
+Weather: The start of the rainy season: the sun is shining bright in December with occasional spells of rain.
+Water temperatures rise.

 January